 The creation of Churchill Island Heritage Farm is really just about tradition and remembering the lives of pioneers on this tiny island off Phillip Island.

-Lieutenant James Grant planted crops here when he discovered and named the island in 1801.
-These was the first planted in Victoria and therefore its first farm.
+Lieutenant James Grant planted crops on Churchill Island when he discovered and named the island in 1801.
+These were the first planted in Victoria and therefore its first farm.

 Grant named the island after Mr John Churchill of Dawlish, Devon, who had given Lieutenant Grant seeds of vegetables and trees to plant in the "new world".